briandconnelly/nicheconstruct/paper/03_methods.md

 As allelic states change, the subpopulation alters its environment, creating a unique niche.
 As described below, the specific alleles that are present at each locus matter.

-In our model, the feedback from niche construction takes the form of density dependent selection, and individuals evolve to better match their niche.
+In our model, the feedback from niche construction takes the form of density dependent selection, and individuals evolve to better match their constructed niche.
 Specifically, the selective value of non-zero allele $a$ at adaptive locus $l$---and consequently the fitness of an individual carrying that allele---increases with the number of individuals in the subpopulation that have allele $a-1$ at locus $l-1$.
 For example, if $L=5$ and $A=6$, and allele $4$ has fixed at locus $2$, then a genotype with allele $5$ at locus $3$ is favored.
 And as allele $5$ fixes at locus $3$, the niche that this population constructs will favor allele $6$ at locus $4$ (see Box 1).